artefactory/choice-learn/docs/paper/paper.md

 ![General Organization of Choice-Learn package. \label{fig:gen_org}](../illustrations/choice_learn_levels.png)

-A summary of the main contributions of Choice-Learn is provided in Table \ref{fig:comparison}.
+A summary of the main contributions of Choice-Learn is provided in Table \autoref{fig:comparison}.

 ![Summary comparison with other discrete choice modeling packages.
 CondL, NestL, MixL, and LatC respectively indicate the Conditional Logit, Nested Logit, Mixed Logit and Latent Class models. \label{fig:comparison}](../illustrations/table.png)

 # Statement of need

 ## Streamlined signatures
 `Choice-Learn` proposes short signatures for a fast implementation.
-For example, the *ChoiceDataset* object, which handles the dataset, takes only 4 inputs: 'items_features' describing each available alternative, 'shared_features' describing the context of the choice, 'available_items' indicating the subset of alternatives offered in the assortment, and finally 'choices', the index of the chosen option.
-Choice-Learn also provides methods to seamlessly integrate popular data formats, such as long and wide format dataframes [@Helveston:2023].
+For example, the *ChoiceDataset* object, which handles the dataset, takes only 4 inputs: 'items_features' describing each available alternative, 'shared_features' describing the context of the choice, 'available_items' indicating the subset of alternatives offered in the assortment, and finally 'choices', the index of the chosen option. `Choice-Learn` also provides methods to seamlessly integrate popular data formats, such as long and wide format dataframes [@Helveston:2023].

 ```python
 dataset = ChoiceDataset(choices, shared_features, items_features, available_items)